How Many Cups in a Quart

 How Many Cups Are In A Quart

-There are 4 cups in a quart
+In the United States there are 4 cups in 1 quart

 Liquid Measurement Chart